litaio/lita/README.md

 * Easily extendable with plugins
 * Data persistence with Redis
 * Built-in web server and routing
+* Event system for behavior triggered in response to arbitrary events
 * Support for outgoing HTTP requests
 * Group-based authorization
 * Configurable logging